hzahid500/Airbnb-Nyc-Exploration/README.md

-# New York City AirBNB Python EDA
+# New York City Airbnb Python EDA
 This file contains Exploratory Data Analysis (EDA) on New York City Airbnb dataset.
 Some of the analysis I did on this dataset was answering questions like: